 The controversial Snooker Shoot Out ranking event is to stay on the snooker calendar for another seven years despite previous uncertainty surrounding its future.
-Advertisements

 Michael Georgiou is not guaranteed an automatic place at this year’s Champion of Champions tournament despite lifting the Snooker Shoot Out title a week ago – it has been revealed.